peteroupc/peteroupc.github.io/random.md

 <a id=Seeded_Random_Generators></a>
 ## Seeded Random Generators

 In addition, some applications use pseudorandom number generators (PRNGs) to generate results based on apparently-random principles, starting from a known initial state, or "seed".
 Such applications usually care about reproducible results.
-(Note that in the definitions for [**unpredictable-random**](#Unpredictable_Random_Generators) and [**statistical-random**](#Statistical_Random_Generators) generators given earlier, the PRNGs involved are automatically seeded before use.)
+(Note that in the definitions for [**cryptographic-random**](#Cryptographic_Random_Generators) and [**statistical-random**](#Statistical_Random_Generators) generators given earlier, the PRNGs involved are automatically seeded before use.)

 <a id=Seeding_Recommendations></a>
 ### Seeding Recommendations